SPORTS BETTING FOR BEGINNERS

 3. Open Accounts with More than One Bookmaker

-Online sportsbooks have different specialties – one book may focus heavily on European soccer leagues while another specializes on the NFL.
-Opening accounts with multiple books gives you more options in terms of odds and the number of games available for betting, and the widespread use of book-to-book funds transfers makes it easy to shift your bankroll between books if you need to.
+Online sportsbooks have different specialties – one book may focus heavily on European soccer leagues while another specializes in the NFL.
+Opening accounts with multiple books give you more options in terms of odds and the number of games available for betting, and the widespread use of book-to-book funds transfers makes it easy to shift your bankroll between books if you need to.

 4. Ignore Your Heart

 We started by telling newcomers to the world of sports gambling to stick to what they know.
 But there’s a difference between placing wagers on sports you’re familiar with and betting with your heart.
 Just because you attended a certain university or have followed an NBA team your entire life doesn’t mean wagers on those teams are the best move.
 It’s one thing to be a sports fan, another to be a sports gambler.
 Avoid wagering based on your allegiance to a particular sports club.

 Every team faces downtime, no matter the sport.
 Downtime affects different sporting leagues in different ways.
 For example, in the NFL and college football, a bye week gives a team time to rest and plan for an upcoming opponent.
 On the other hand, baseball clubs that finish a playoff series early and have to wait for their opponent’s series to finish are often out of shape or out of practice.
 You need to understand how downtime affects the teams you wager on, and consider how much time has passed between your team’s last game and the contest you’re betting on.